Why Teaching?

 Undergraduate Teaching Assistants

-Undergraduate teaching assistants (UTA) provides instructional support to introductory courses in the School of Journalism and Mass Communication.
+Undergraduate teaching assistants (UTA) provide instructional support for introductory courses in the School of Journalism and Mass Communication.
 UTAs support student learning by serving as a resource and role model for students enrolled in the course.

 Executive Leadership Roles